- Process to Add i-SIP URN Number in SBI Net Banking

 i) Cash deposited out of earlier income or savings

 Say you do not have business income and had earlier saved a certain amount or had a certain income from earlier years in cash.
-Due to demonetisation, you had to deposit such savings/income in your bank account.
+Due to demonetization, you had to deposit such savings/income in your bank account.
 Then a maximum of INR 2,50,000 shall be considered reasonable and will be excluded from scrutiny.
 However, any deposit over and above INR 2,50,000 or INR 5,00,000 in the case of a senior citizen aged 70 years or more shall be subject to scrutiny.

 A business entity with more savings than the closing balance as of 31 March 2016 shall be subjected to investigation for fraudulent transactions.

-CBDT, through its guidelines, directed the AO to obtain an explanation and details regarding income earned during past years, including its source, income declared in the return of income(ROI), whether a deposit is in line with cash withdrawals made from accounts etc.
+CBDT, through its guidelines, directed the AO to obtain an explanation and details regarding income earned during past years, including its source, income declared in the return of income(ROI), whether a deposit is in line with cash withdrawals made from accounts, etc.

 ii) Cash is withdrawn out of bank account